-SBAB integrates business strategy with environmental and social factors and risks in accordance with external regulations and guidelines, for instance, The state ownership policy, Annual Accounts Act, Agenda 2030, UN Principles for Responsible Banking (PRB), Global Reporting Initiative Standards (GRI), Global Compact, EU Taxonomy.
-SBAB has a policy for Sustainable enterprise, and it is fully integrated into SBAB's business and steering model for the operations.
-As part of strengthening SBAB's risk culture, the bank has risk and compliance coordinators (RCCs) in the first line.
+In 2023, SBAB conducted a double materiality assessment aligned with CSRD requirements.
+The outcome of the assessment was approved by the board during 2024 and it resulted in nine identified sustainability areas that are considered material for SBAB where both environmental and social factors and risks are included.
+These sustainability areas are taken into consideration when SBAB adjusts its business strategy and model to achieve the organization's set sustainability goals.
+SBAB revisits its double materiality assessment at least once a year to make sure that the sustainability topics still have relevance for the institution's operations and strategic goals.
+Furthermore, SBAB integrates business strategy with environmental and social factors and risks in accordance with external regulations and guidelines, for instance, The state ownership policy, Annual Accounts Act, Agenda 2030, UN Principles for Responsible Banking (PRB), European Sustainability Reporting Standards, Global Compact, and EU Taxonomy.
+Apart from external regulations and guidelines, SBAB is actively working with integrating the identified material sustainability areas described in the sustainability policy into the operations and strategies with the purpose of aligning activities and governing documents with the bank's sustainable steering model.
+The sustainable steering model and the strategies (including the bank's risk policy and risk strategy) set the foundation for the bank's annual business planning process.
+As part of maintaining SBAB's risk culture, the bank has risk and compliance coordinators (RCCs) in the first line.
 For further information on the three lines of defense, see page 14 in the report.
-The RCCs support the business managers with a focus on risk management, process mapping, internal controls, incident management and regulatory compliance, where sustainable finance is included.
-SBAB's role and responsibilities when it comes to achieving the sustainable development goals (SDG) is based on the mission to contribute to better housing and household finances.
-To ensure that the full force of SBAB's business is utilized to contribute to better housing and household finances, four of the UNs 17 SDGs are prioritized.
+The RCC's support the business managers with a focus on risk management, process mapping, internal controls, incident management and regulatory compliance, where sustainable finance is included.
+SBAB's role and responsibilities when it comes to achieving the sustainable development goals (SDG) is based on the company mission to contribute to better housing and household finances.
+To ensure that the full force of SBAB's business is utilized to contribute to better housing and household finances, four of the UN's 17 SDGs are prioritized.
 The goals are also integrated into the daily work and sustainable governance model.
-Description for what each prioritized goals means for SBAB is summarized in the annual report, page 22-23 and 179.
-SBAB has joined the Partnership for Carbon Accounting Financials (PCAF), a partnership between financial institutions aimed at creating a standardized methodology for measuring GHG emissions tied to lending and investment portfolios.
-SBAB's financed emissions and climate target is also published externally for fully transparancy in the Climate Report on sbab.se

-SBAB has integrated the most material physical risks and transition risks of environmental risk into the risk strategy, risk policy and risk appetites.
+Description for what each prioritized goal means for SBAB is summarized in the annual report, page 168.
+SBAB strives to create an inclusive, fair and safe real estate market for customers, tenants and homebuyers, where social factors and risks are considered.
+To better understand and estimate the bank's impact on climate in terms of financed emissions, SBAB has joined the Partnership for Carbon Accounting Financials (PCAF), a partnership between financial institutions aimed at creating a standardized methodology for measuring GHG emissions tied to lending and investment portfolios.
+SBAB's financed emissions and climate target is also published externally for full transparency in the annual report for 2024 on sbab.se.
+Integration of environmental risks in the bank's operations are described in the risk strategy, risk policy and risk appetite.
+SBAB applies a risk-based approach and ensures that environmental and social risks and factors are not overlooked when assessing its business model, governing documents or strategies.